hunterdhawkins/Fanuc_Programs_fall_2022/README.md

 - Ask Mary about joint 4
 - Open and close claw to play two notes at once
 - Play a song from a list of positions
+- Play a song from a file
+- Play a song from a list of note letters